Top 10 Elephants in Magic: The Gathering (MTG)

 Considering its incredibly low cost of a single mana pop, Greenbelt Rampager boasts an amazing 3/4 power and toughness ratio, but you have to pay two energy counters when it enters the field.
 Energy counters are a rare resource that fuel the abilities of certain cards; luckily, Rampager can help accumulate them.
 If you cast Rampager but can't yet pay its price, it bounces back to your hand and provides you with one energy counter.

-This makes Rampager useful not only as a fierce low-cost beatstick but also a handy way to accumulate energy counters, which you can later use on itself or save to empower other cards.
+This makes Rampager useful not only as a fierce low-cost beatstick but also as a handy way to accumulate energy counters, which you can later use to cast Rampager or save to empower other cards.

 9. Bosom Buddy

 From the wacky unhinged set comes Bosom Buddy.
 Its 1/4 stats are low for its cost of four, but Buddy grants you 1/2 a life whenever you play a spell for each word in that card's name.
 It's as simple as that; Buddy has low offensive power, but its decent toughness and life-regenerating quality keep you in the game long enough to win with other methods.
 The elephant/townsfolk subtype pairing also offers a unique blend that qualifies for a few handy support effects.